sweetzinc/duo-helpa/README.md

 I am trying to learn claude code by creating this simple app!

 ## App-features
-A minimal web UI that I can access from a smartphone or tablet that can complement language learning with Duolingo.
-The main functionalities are described with an example of German, but it should be configurable.
+A minimal web UI that can complement language learning with Duolingo.
+It can be accessed from huggingface space with smartphone or tablet.

 Main functionalities are:
 1. Word lookup.